paulscherrerinstitute/mrfioc2/README.md

 * EVG cPCI-230: cPCI-230 form factor event generator (not tested, no GUI)
 * EVR VME-230: VME-230 form factor event receiver. (tested and working)
 * EVR VME-300: VME-300 form factor event receiver.  (tested, check known issues)
 * EVR PCIe-300: PCIe-300 form factor event receiver. (tested and working with firmware version 7.
-Not everything works with firmware version 202 - check known issues)
+Not everything works with firmware versions >=0x200 - check known issues)
-* EVR PCIe-300DC: PCIE-300 form factor event receiver with newer hardware. (check known issues)
+* EVR PCIe-300DC: PCIE-300 form factor event receiver with newer hardware and delay compensation support. (check known issues)
 * EVR cPCI-230: cPCI-230 form factor event receiver (not tested, no GUI)

-mrfioc2 driver supports hardware firmware versions up to and including 202.
+mrfioc2 driver supports official hardware firmware versions up to and including 204.
 Minimal supported firmware version for:

 * EVG is 3,
+* EVR-PCIe-300DC is 0x204,
-* PCIe form factor EVR is 3,
+* EVR-PCIe-300 is 3,
 * VME form factor EVR 4.

 ## Known issues
+* firmware version 204:
+    * issue with data buffer receptions skips observed.
+Problem was tracked down to hardware issue on the sending side.
+    * EVR-VME-300 rear outputs: mapping two sources to an output does not work
+    * data buffer sending does not work if delay compensation is disabled.
+    * EVR-PCIe-300DC inputs not tested
+    * EVR-PCIe-300 not tested with this version
 * 300-series hardware with firmware version 202:
     * some EVR-PCIe-300 devices with firmware version 202 do not work at 142.876 MHz event clock.
 They were tested, and were working, at 125 MHz event clock.
     * mapping two output sources to one output was not tested on EVR-PCIe-300 devices.